Self .. Don’t Look Down !

-We spent a quiet night at Lovick’s Hut, as we were pretty bushed after driving two of the roughest tracks in the High Country.
+We spent a quiet night at Lovicks Hut as we were pretty bushed after driving two of the roughest tracks in the High Country.
 These tracks get graded from time to time but you wouldn’t say so.
-I imagined I had heard a horse snort during the night.
-It was quite possible as these huts are used by Horse riding businesses, We were just lucky to strike each hut vacant.
+I imagined I had heard a horse snort during the night. zit was quite possible as these huts are used by Horse riding businesses, We were just lucky to strike each hut vacant.

-Then the boys said that they were going home from here.
+Then the boys said that they wee going home from here.
 We had lunch.
-Drove in to Mansfield, said our goodbyes and suddenly I was on my own.
+Drove in to Mansfield, said out goodbyes and suddenly I was on my own.

 Two half days of driving in the heat with the windows open was enough for me.
-Must get that airconditioner fixed.
+Must get that airconditioning fixed.

 7th June 2018 (on my birthday) and I had another Cystoscopy, this time by Dr Hoffman, Registrar.
-We see stuff where the tumour was and it looks a bit like an under-water scene with seaweed waving with the intrusion of the camera.
+We see stuff where the tumor was and it looks a bit like an under-water scene with seaweed waving with the iell, for a Specialist, who has done hundreds of these Cystoscopies, you don’t know ntrusion of the camera.
 I ask “What’s that?” and Hoffman says “I don’t know”.
-Well, for a Specialist, who has done hundreds of these Cystoscopies, you don’t know?
+WTF?
 It turns out to be 3cm of Necrotic tissue.
 He is a bit gruff with me and says I will have to have my bladder scraped again.
 I am sent down to the Bookings Nurse who says she has a full diary and I say leave it towards the end of the year.
 We drive home.

 Back at home we pack the van and head to Darwin.
 We get as far as Alice Springs and we decide to come home again as I am having difficulty getting in and out of the van etc, etc. We drive home to the cold